 Q: What is the cost associated with participation in the internship?

 A: The internship is 100% free!
 We pay for all your flights/conference fees.
 In addition, we provide you with the materials/support/funding in order to plan and implement successful Israel programs for your friends and peers.
 You and your parents should not have to spend a dime in order for you to participate in the internship.

 Q: Can I get college credit for this program?

 A: Yes!
 Interns may elect to earn college credits for successful completion of the Internship requirements and completion of a couple of extra assignments.
 Accepted students will receive information about this opportunity upon acceptance into the program.

 Q: Can I get community service hours or volunteer credits for the internship for my school?

 A: We are happy to work with your school and with your teachers to make sure that you can count this internship as community service hours or volunteer credits.
 Please be in touch with your StandWithUs coordinator to work out the details.

 Q: Can I include this on my résumé for college?

 A: Absolutely!
 This internship is a perfect way to show colleges that when you have a passion for something (Israel), you act on it and do everything in your power to ensure that your passion has turned into an action.
+You can even receive college credit for completion of the internship.
 If need be, you may contact your StandWithUs coordinator for a letter of recommendation as well.

 Q: How long does the internship last?